Ankush-yadav-BCA/Rock-Paper-Scissor-Game/Readme.md

 # Rock Paper Scissor Game
-Completely functional Roch Paper Scissor game where user can choose an option and then computer choose an option after that show the result.
+Completely functional Rock Paper Scissor game where user can choose an option and then computer choose an option after that show the result.
 # Flash according to result
 In case of your win, background colour will be green for a moment